European cat snake: Distribution

-Ecology
+Ecology and Biology

-The European cat snake is venomous, but because it is rear-fanged (fangs are located at the back of the upper jaw), it rarely injects its venom in defensive biting, and is therefore considered no threat to humans.
-It feeds mainly on geckos and lizards.
+The European cat snake is venomous, but because it is rear-fanged (i.e. its fangs are located at the back of the upper jaw), its venom is not very effective against humans.
+Its venom can still be injected when biting if a body part is deep enough to attempt to swallow.
+It feeds mainly on geckos, lizards, and other snakes.

 The species can be found in open and scrubby country including beaches and open woodlands.
+The species also inhabits mountainous areas.